 Has your home been damaged in a storm, a fire, or any of the other types of disasters we described above?
 Interstate Public Adjusters can help.

-Licensed in Pennsylvania, New Jersey and Florida, our experts are skilled at helping you deal with your insurance company, and helping you avoid any roadblocks they put in the way of your claim.
+Licensed in Pennsylvania and New Jersey, our experts are skilled at helping you deal with your insurance company, and helping you avoid any roadblocks they put in the way of your claim.

 Contact us today, and we’ll work to make sure you get the best settlement possible from your insurer.